-The habits of a bank's clients have changed: they no longer want to be passive actors in their finances, on the contrary, they seek to be proactive, having the power of decision in their hand, that is where FinTech enters the scene.
+Clients' habits have changed and they no longer want to be passive actors in their finances, but to have the power of decision in their hand, that is where FinTech enters the scene.

-Their experience of tedious, complex and not very transparent interactions have made them look for alternatives to traditional banking, a space that FinTech took advantage of to stand out in the market.
+Users are tired of tedious, complex and not very transparent interactions, which has made them look for alternatives to traditional banking.

-"Not only have they had to adjust to allow what was previously unthinkable, but there is pressure between regulators, or a kind of ' transformation competition ' " , says the Director of Digital Transformation and Business Strategy Bac & Asociados, Fernán Gallegos.
+"Not only have they had to adjust to allow what was previously unthinkable, but there is pressure between regulators, or a kind of transformation competition," commented Bac & Asociados, Director of Digital Transformation and Business Strategy, Fernán Gallegos.

-Under this scenario, banks will have to take advantage of the business opportunities offered by the new digital era , placing the customer as the center of their strategy, entering into a FinTech logic focused on the experience of a sophisticated, volatile and demanding customer who wants solutions. fast and flexible.
+Under this scenario, banks will have to take advantage of the business opportunities offered by the new digital era .

-"The advantage of Fintech companies, from the beginning, was to be able to provide financial services in a more agile, digital, less expensive way and with a generally more memorable experience," Gallegos said.
+"The advantage of Fintech companies, from the beginning, was to be able to provide financial services in a more agile, digital, less expensive way and with a generally more memorable experience," said Gallegos.

-However, one of the biggest challenges for banks is to develop a platform robust enough to allow users to acquire all the services offered on their physical platform in a virtual way.
+The main challenge for banking is to develop a sufficiently robust platform that allows the user to acquire all the services offered physically in a virtual way.

 Process reengineering: because it will be useless to increase the use of technologies if your processes are not agile enough to adapt to digital transformation.

-However, when we refer to this we are not referring to a before and after, but rather to a sustained change focused on the client and its timely solutions.
+However, when we refer to this we are not referring to a before and after, but rather to a sustained change focused on the client and their timely solutions.
 We are at a time in history where the user has greater decision-making capacity, more information and possibilities to choose.

-The bank must seek new models, new services, new physical-digital connection platforms, taking advantage of technology to save costs, streamline processes, provide security by delivering value to the customer.
+The bank will have to look for new models, services, physical-digital connection platforms, by taking advantage of technology to save costs, streamline processes and provide security.

 This allows them to have information about what their customers buy, where they travel, their tastes, which they can take advantage of to make personalized predictions and recommendations for each user.